 At last I can indulge on a singular post on my other passion in life… FOOOOOOD!
 As you can physically see, I'm clearly no waif and if you follow me on Twitter, then you'll also see that my whole life seems to revolve around food.
 When am I next eating?
 Where am I eating?
 What is it?
 Who's cooking it?
 What's going into my food?
 What visceral joy am I going to get out of the meal?
 All fundamental questions that I ponder on a daily basis… with probably a little too much thought going into them than necessary.

-Anyhow for and have been experimenting with edible fabrics to make installtions for the restaurant.
+Anyhow for fashion week, they have created a menu especially for the occasion and have been experimenting with edible fabrics to make installtions for the restaurant.
 So we entered and immediately I went on a camera frenzy snapping everything and anything… fruit gelatine-based fabrics form neckpieces, dresses over chicken wire and dried fruit/vegetables make earrings, rings and bracelets.
 They're even constructing an edible wedding dress this weekend that will be eaten in a communal feast.
 Anybody going to that needs to Flickr that one up pronto!

 For a very reasonable sum of EUR20, got get a special five course menu just for the duration of AIFW… we had… and I'm rolling this menu-style…

 Coupe Voile – Blueberries in champagne jelly with a voile of blackberries.